Skip to main content

 Selectors (getSelector)

-By default, jssg processes every file in your project, which can be inefficient for large codebases.
+By default, JSSG processes every file in your project, which can be inefficient for large codebases.
 When a selector is exported, you can pre-filter files based on specific patterns, so that the engine only calls your transform for files that match it.

-• jssg scans files using the selector before calling your transform
+• JSSG scans files using the selector before calling your transform

 • Files without matches are skipped, reducing work